 These Affordable Walmart Finds Will Keep Your House Warm When It’s Freezing Out

-As winter steadily approaches, now is the time to prepare your living space for the chilliest days of the year — because you definitely don't want to be caught unawares once that temperature dips.
-Since Walmart is the place for all things winter prep, it's no surprise that you'll find all of your indoor heating needs there.
-Whether you're looking to heat up a living room or a small space, or you're looking to keep the winter chill from sneaking in through your windows, the best products are affordable and can arrive at your house well before that first snowflake falls.
-Try an oscillating tower fan to keep your whole family toasty during movie night or an electric fireplace to add some holiday cheer.
-Here are our top indoor heating picks, perfect for any house or apartment:
+It's time to prepare your living space for the chilliest days of the year.
+Whether you're looking to heat up a living room or keep the winter chill from sneaking in through your windows, these Walmart products are affordable and can arrive at your house in days.
+Here are our top indoor heating picks, perfect for any house or apartment.

 Heaters for Large Spaces

-If you're trying to heat a larger space up — like a living room — without having to increase your electric bill, try out a tower or radiator heater.
+If you're trying to heat a larger space without having to increase your electric bill, try out a tower or radiator heater.
 There's a number of benefits to heating up your space with these: many use less energy, they come with certain protections (like automatic-shut off and tip-over protection) and you can customize the amount of heat it produces.
-A traditional electric tower heater simply needs to be plugged in and often comes with different settings: if your space is extra-large, you might want to try an oscillating tower heater to help it warm the whole room easily.
+A traditional electric tower heater simply needs to be plugged in and often comes with different settings.
+If your space is extra-large, you might want to try an oscillating tower heater to help it warm the whole room easily.
 A radiator heater is another great option.
-It uses oil to heat up a space: although it takes longer to warm a room up, the heat will last longer (even after you turn it off).
+It uses oil to heat up a space.
+Although it takes longer to warm a room up, the heat will last longer (even after you turn it off).
 Finally, if you're prone to losing electricity, a natural gas wall heater works without it and can also be used to heat up a garage.
-Here are some of the best options below:

-This ceramic heater from trusted brand Lasko has a few fantastic features: it comes with a remote control for ease of use, and can oscillate 90, 170 and 360 degrees.
+This ceramic heater from Lasko has a few fantastic features: it comes with a remote control for ease of use and can oscillate 90, 170 and 360 degrees.
 The digital reader makes it easy to see what temperature your home is, and it has two heat settings.
 The filter is easy-to-clean and helps it run smoothly all winter long.

 Heaters for Small Spaces

-This insulation kit includes everything you need to keep the chill out this winter — including a five-pack window insulation kit, all-weather repair tape, 16 outlet sealers, 6 switch plate sealers, 2 switch plate covers and silicone weatherstripping seal.
+This insulation kit includes everything you need to keep the chill out this winter, including all-weather repair tape, 16 outlet sealers, six switch plate sealers, two switch plate covers and silicone weatherstripping seal.
 It’s perfect for apartments, so if you have a house you may want to snag two.

 Firelogs, smart thermostats and electric blankets are other must-have accessories to keep your house warm this winter without having to spend a fortune.
-Additionally, don't forget another winter must-have: while humidifiers won't keep your house warm, it's a great accessory to pair with a heater.
-Since your house may be drier as the air gets colder, a humidifier keeps moisture in the air — and your skin, hair and sinuses will thank you.
+Additionally, don't forget another winter must-buy: humidifiers.
+While humidifiers won't keep your house warm, it's a great accessory to pair with a heater.
+Since your house may be drier as the air gets colder, a humidifier keeps moisture in the air.
+Your skin, hair and sinuses will thank you.

 Secure your home, patio or vehicle before the big chill.